Peanut Butter Fingers

 (Can you spot the bald eagle?)

 Soon after we parked, Jason arrived and greeted us with waders and water-proof boots in hand.
-We slipped into our fishing gear and, after loading up our small boat, were ready for our salmon fishing adventure to begin.
-Jason told us no motors are allowed in the section of the Kenai River where we were and he rowed us about 3o minutes down river through some light rapids to our first fishing spot.
+We slipped into our fishing gear.
+And, after loading up our small boat, were ready for our salmon fishing adventure to begin.
+Jason told us no motors are allowed in the section of the Kenai River where we were.
+And he rowed us about 3o minutes down river through some light rapids to our first fishing spot.
 The rapids were an unexpected highlight of this experience for all of us!

 kenai salmon fishing alaska family vacation